MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table-batching-policy.md

 1. The **Cluster** and **Database** fields are auto-populated.
 You may select a different cluster or database from the drop-down menus, or add a cluster connection.

 1. Under **Table**, select a table from the drop-down menus.
-Batching policy settings for the table selected are prepopulated in the table batching policy fields.

 1. Under **Inherit values from database**, toggle **On** to apply the batching policy values from the database to the table.
 To create or update a separate policy for the table, toggle to **Off**.

-1. If you selected **Off**, you can fill in the following fields to define the table batching policy.
-The settings define the batch sealing limits.
+1. If you selected **Off**, you fill in the following fields to define the table batching policy sealing limits.
 A batch will be sealed if any condition is met.
+These fields are prepopulated with existing table batching policy settings.

     |**Setting** | **Default value** | **Field description**
     |---|---|---|